adamgibbons/ics/README.md

 ```

-The above snippet will return an iCal-compliant text string that looks like this (except for the `UID` and timestamp values):
+The above snippet will return an iCal-compliant text string like this:

 ```
 BEGIN:VCALENDAR